Early Life

-Edward Johnson IV was born in Boston, Massachusetts, in 1965.
-He is the grandson of Edward C. Johnson II, who founded Fidelity Investments in 1946, transforming it into a major financial institution.
-Growing up in a family deeply involved in finance, Edward IV was exposed to the industry from a young age.
+Edward Johnson IV, often referred to as Ned Johnson IV, was born in Boston, Massachusetts, in 1965.
+He is the grandson of Edward C. Johnson II, who founded Fidelity Investments in 1946.
+Growing up in a family deeply involved in the finance industry, he was exposed to the world of investments and business from an early age.

 Rise to Success